-Forests NSW is the public trading enterprise within the New South Wales (NSW) Department of Primary Industries (DPI).
+Forests NSW is the public trading enterprise within the New South Wales Department of Primary Industries (NSW DPI).

-The Honorable Ian McDonald MLC is the Minister responsible for the Primary industries portfolio (his other portfolios include Natural & Mineral Resources) and the Department is headed by the Director General, Mr. Richard Sheldrake.
+The Honorable Ian McDonald MLC is the Minister responsible for the Primary industries portfolio (other portfolios included Energy, Mineral Resources and State Development) and the Department is headed by the Director General, Mr. Richard Sheldrake.